mattyoung101/slingshot/README.md

 Future features are planned on the [issue tracker](https://github.com/mattyoung101/slingshot/issues).

 ### Current state
-Slingshot is being rewritten and is not currently useful in any projects.
+Slingshot is being rewritten, but _may_ be useful in some simple projects at the moment.
+Please keep me posted!

 ### Timeline
 Slingshot is being developed in my free time, and I'm hoping to work on it somewhat during my PhD.
 One day, it